 Preparing for your first visit to a Gynecologist shouldn’t be scary!
 The doctors understand fear of the unknown is often cause for anxiety.
 They are available to answer any questions you may have.
 The more you understand, the less you’ll fear.
 Some girls find it helpful to speak beforehand with a family member or friend they can trust.

-Drs.
-Jenkins and Falae specialize in both obstetrics and gynecology.
+Dr. Jenkins specializes in both obstetrics and gynecology.
 Gynecologists work with women and girls to prevent, diagnose, manage, and treat conditions that affect their reproductive health.
 Obstetricians focus on pregnant women and the health of mother and baby.